 CAPE champions diversity by educating, connecting, and empowering Asian American and Pacific Islander artists and leaders in entertainment and media.

-As one of the first diversity-focused groups in Hollywood, CAPE (The Coalition of Asian Pacifics in Entertainment) is proud to celebrate 25 years as the longest-running, largest, and most influential meeting place for AAPIs in the entertainment industry.
-Today, our Board of Directors is comprised of 18 active and successful film, television and digital professionals.
-Our Advisory Council includes distinguished executives and award-winning artists such as Ang Lee, John Woo, Dean Devlin, David Henry Hwang, Lou Diamond Phillips, Richard Sakai, and B.D.
-Wong.
-CAPE continues our founders’ mission to create a community where positive, like-minded people can support and empower one another both personally and professionally – and continue advancing diversity in entertainment.
+As one of the first diversity-focused groups in Hollywood, CAPE (Coalition of Asian Pacifics in Entertainment) is proud to celebrate 27 years as the longest-running, largest, and most influential professional organizations for AAPIs in the entertainment industry.
+Today, CAPE continues our founders’ mission to create a community where positive, like-minded people can support and empower one another both personally and professionally – and continue advancing diversity in entertainment.
 CAPE was founded by television producer and executive Wenda Fong (second to the right), publicist Fritz Friedman (far right), and film producer and executive Chris Lee (far left) in 1991.
 They saw a need in the industry for AAPIs to regularly connect and support each other.

 In October of 1991, a handful of friends and colleagues met in the private room of The Mandarin in Beverly Hills and determined that there was interest, support, and the desire to create a new organization with the common goal of advancing AAPIs in the entertainment industry.
 It was a time when pioneers like Wayne Wang (JOY LUCK CLUB), Ang Lee (WEDDING BANQUET), and Steven Okazaki (Oscar-winning DAYS OF WAITING) were punching through decades of media stereotypes.
 Hollywood had yet to grasp that AAPIs were about to become a significant force in the world´s most influential cultural industry.